 It’s Okay To Be Different, Todd Parr — For Learning About Diversity

 This brightly-colored book subtly introduces children to important topics like racial diversity, adoption, and disability rights.
-A favorite among early childhood educators, this book’s messages of inclusivity, diversity and acceptance make it a wonderful read (and source of conversation starters) for littles. *See also: The Family Book, also by Todd Parr, and Love Makes a Family, by Sophie Beer.
+A favorite among early childhood educators, this book’s messages of inclusivity, diversity and acceptance make it a wonderful read (and source of conversation starters) for littles. *See also: The Family Book, also by Todd Parr; Love Makes a Family, by Sophie Beer; Bodies Are Cool, by Tyler Feder; and our complete list of children’s books that celebrate diversity and activism.

 The Very Cranky Bear, Nick Bland — For Learning About Emotions